2019 Emirati parliamentary election: Campaign

 A total of 479 candidates contested the elections.

 Results

-A total of 117,592 voters were cast, giving a voter turnout of 34.81%.
+A total of 117,592 votes were cast, a voter turnout of 34.81%.
 The number of votes cast increased by 48.5% compared to the 2015 elections.

 The UAE has a 50% quota system for women in parliament.
 Therefore 50% of all parliament seats are reserved for women.
 As a result of the quota system, seven of the 20 elected members were women, although the sole incumbent elected female MP Naama al-Sharhan failed to win re-election in Ras al-Khaimah.
 To achieve gender parity, 13 of the 20 appointed members were women.